binilasanki/mlym-mozhi-Keyman/README.md

   C:\Users\<your windows user name>\Documents\Work\mlym-mozhi-Keyman> git add <filename> # <filename> specifies the name of the file you have edited.
   C:\Users\<your windows user name>\Documents\Work\mlym-mozhi-Keyman> git commit -m "A brief message answering the question, why you made this change" # <filename> specifies the name of the file you have edited.
 ```
 > If you have changed the code, make sure that you test it thoroughly.
-Refer to the section explaining the [testing of a Keyman Keyboard](https://help.keyman.com/developer/9.0/guides/test/how-to-test-your-keyboard-layout-with-keyman-developer-9-touch-and-desktop) to learn how to test your Keyboard.
+Refer to the section explaining the [testing a Keyman Keyboard](https://help.keyman.com/developer/9.0/guides/test/how-to-test-your-keyboard-layout-with-keyman-developer-9-touch-and-desktop) to learn how to test your Keyboard.

   - Once you are satisfied with the changes made, check in your changes.
 This is done in several steps.